paul-hammant/tbd/content/styles/index.md

 ## Committing Straight to the Trunk

-Suitable for active committer counts between 1 and 100.
+Suitable for active committer counts between 1 and 100, for the same repository

 {{< figure src="/styles/styles-tradeoffs-l.png" class="floatleft" title="left hand side of the diagram above" >}}